 The key takeaways

-For those of you who couldn’t listen, for whatever inexcusable reason that I’ll never accept, here’s the breakdown of what was said…
+For those of you who couldn’t listen (or choose no to), here’s the breakdown of what was said…

 - Tricky to blame the landlord